JessieJingxuGao/skeleton/README.md

 3. Users can add & delete tags to each receipt.

 ============

+For videos showing the user interaction, please refer to  [this google drive folder](https://drive.google.com/drive/folders/1mZ9SqE72frTdznpMlsI2QLZK19jHCFY9?usp=sharing).
+When running on aws, type-to-add-receipt and camera-to-add-receipt will need different commands line to open Chrome in disabled security mode.

 It's deploed to AWS using Docker.
 Link to server: http://ec2-52-34-171-107.us-west-2.compute.amazonaws.com:8080/
 - Please open in Chrome.
 GetUserMedia curently doesn't support FireFox.
-- To see how user interaction with "type-to-add-tag" As Modern browser security restricts scripts running on particular domains to that domain only.
+- To see how user interaction with "type-to-add-receipt" As Modern browser security restricts scripts running on particular domains to that domain only.
 If you are developing and encounter errors regarding Mixed Media or Same-origin policy, you can cautiously consider disabling security in your browser for development purposes.
 To do this on OSX, you must <span style="background-color: #FFFF00">quit Chrome completely and then start Chrome from the command-line with special flags</span>:

 ~~~~